-The Konark Sun Temple is a wondrous UNESCO World Heritage Site.
-Constructed towards the end of Odisha's temple building phase in the 13th century, it's undoubtedly the grandest and best-known sun temple in India, and also one of the country's most popular monuments.
+The Konark Sun Temple is not only a wondrous UNESCO World Heritage Site.
+It's undoubtedly the grandest and best-known sun temple in India, and also one of the country's most popular monuments.
 Nearly 2.5 million people visit it per year.
 This is the highest footfall of any non-Mughal monument.
 The temple's design follows the popular Kalinga school of temple architecture.
 However, unlike other temples in Odisha, it has a distinctive chariot shape.
 Its stone walls are engraved with thousands of images of deities, people, birds, animals, and mythological creatures.